Dear Good Shepherd Community,

 Auction funds are not intended to support the operating expenses of the school, but instead are used for “above and beyond” programs and initiatives.

-We made changes to our fundraising calendar this year, moving the Annual Auction and Gala to the fall of 2016.
-This change shifted our Rock the Fund campaign to the spring of 2017.
+We made changes to our fundraising calendar this year, moving the Annual Auction and Gala to the fall of 2018.
+This change shifted our Flying to the Highest Peak campaign to the spring of 2018.
 We are relying on the Annual Fund to meet our financial obligations for the current academic year.